Traveling overnight, the Indian Pacific

 basil pesto, and roasted beetroot and crispy chicken skin)

-platter.
-A green salad was also
+came on shared platter.
+A green salad was also provided.
+The

-provided.
-The wines included a 2025 Barossa Vermentine (white)
+wines included a 2025 Barossa Vermentine (white) and a 2022

-thoroughly sated, we made our way back to the train
+made our way back to the train

 ![]() |